jkulawik/blog/_drafts/discord-alternative.md

 TeamSpeak is great if you don't text much, but it won't be a contender for Discord until it adds regular text channels to servers.
-Sadly, despite TeamSpeak memeing about being an underdog to Discord on Twitter, they seem to move backwards on this issue;
+Sadly, despite TeamSpeak memeing on Twitter about being an underdog to Discord, they seem to move backwards on this issue;
 a singular global text chat for servers [was apparently removed in TeamSpeak 5](https://community.teamspeak.com/t/global-server-chat/2458/12).